MegaArman/pd_extern_example/README.md

 2. build your object with Make, can modify the helloworld example's
 3. open a .pd patch that uses your object and wire it to what it needs to be wired to

 NOTE: a pd object can't be named with spaces or hyphens, keep this in mind when calling gensym.
-You also need to name the functions with that symbol's name included, ex: ```helloworld_setup```
+Underscores are OK

 ## helloworld
 you will see the pd patch contains a bang.
 Click the bang, then Window->Pd window to see the output. shows how to use inlets.